AppDaemon/appdaemon/DASHBOARD.md

 As you can see, here we are refering directly to native Home Assistant entities.
 From this, HADashboard is able to figure out the right widget type and grab it's friendly name and add it to the dasboard.
 For the `clock` and `weather` widgets there is no associated entity id so just your `clock.clock` or `weather.weather`.

 The layout command is intended to be visual in how you lay out the widgets.
-Each enty represents a row on the dashboard, each comma separated widget represents a cell on that row.
+Each layout entry represents a row on the dashboard, each comma separated widget represents a cell on that row.

 Widgets can also have a size associated with them - that is the `(2x1)` directive appended to the name.
 This is simply the width of the widget in columns and the height of the widget in rows.
 For instance, `(2x1)` would refer to a widget 2 cells wide and 1 cell high.
 If you leave of the sizing information, the widget will default to (1x1).
+HADasboard will do it's best to calculate the right layout from what you give it but expect strange behavior if you add too many widgets on a line.

 For a better visual cue you can lay the widgets out with appropriate spacing to see what the grid will look like more intuitively: